jbuckman/jbuckman.github.io/_posts/2023-01-02-rationality-definition-critique.md

 ---

 To avoid the pitfalls of blindly following rationally-derived conclusions, one must hedge by behaving irrationally.
-Intuition and tradition are two examples of irrational decision-making philosophies which are, on the whole, quite reliable.
+Intuition, tradition, and social convention are three examples of irrational decision-making philosophies which are, on the whole, quite reliable.
 These strategies take advantage of knowledge that has been implicitly bequeathed to you, but which is not explicitly accessible, and thus impossible to include in a rational framework.
 For example, through evolution, your genetic ancestors passed down instincts on how to survive.
 Through religion, your cultural ancestors passed down knowledge of how to live meaningfully.
 Through social norms, your contemporaries spread knowledge of how to coordinate pro-socially.

-When tradition or intuition prescribe behavior that conflicts with rationally-derived conclusions, this should be given serious consideration.
+When these sources prescribe behavior that conflicts with rationally-derived conclusions, they should be given serious consideration.
-Don't dismiss the traditional course of action out-of-hand because "it makes no sense".
+Don't dismiss the conventional course of action out-of-hand because "it makes no sense".
 *Of course* it makes no sense *in the context of the rational framework* that you have chosen: if it made sense, there would not have been a conflict in the first place.
-Instead, search hard for a way to modify your behavior to satisfy both tradition *and* rationality, or at the very least, find a compromise between the two.
+Instead, search hard for a way to modify your behavior to satisfy both convention *and* rationality, or at the very least, find a compromise between the two.
 In doing so, you leverage knowledge that is not legible enough to be incorporated neatly, and can be clued in to potential limitations of your current rational framework.

-I am not claiming pure reason is always flawed.
 Sometimes, traditions that make no sense are also genuinely bad -- for example, maybe they solved a problem that no longer exists.
 It's absolutely possible to use rational thought to improve on the old ways.
 But one must do so slowly and carefully, and constantly be on the lookout for reasons to revise your framework in the direction indicated by irrationality.